ElektraInitiative/libelektra/doc/tutorials/merge.md

 	key4=4
 	key5=5

-The same conflcit is dounf in key4, but here we use the base version to solve it so key4=4.
+The same conflict is found in key4, but here we use the base version to solve it so key4=4.